Let’s start this article with a brief introduction to Pantone colors.

 - Need to print a large solid area of a very confusing color

 Some of the colors are very tricky to print using the CMYK system.
-For example a blue color may print as purple on press.
-In order to get rid of this tricky part in printing is just using the Pantone Matching system.
+For example, a blue color may print as purple on press.
+To get rid of this tricky part in printing is, just use the Pantone Matching System.

 - To minimize expenses

-To minimize on expenses when printing, one may use Pantone Matched System instead of using the CMYK system.
-Also try to limit the number of inks to be mixed when using the PMS so that the design may look good and modern.
+One may use the Pantone Matched System instead of the CMYK system to minimize printing expenses.
+Also, try to limit the number of inks to be mixed when using the PMS so that the design may look good and modern.

-The pantone ink is very special for printing.
-It is economical to use on some projects compared to using the CMYK inks that are mostly used.
+The Pantone ink is exceptional for printing.
+It is economical to use on some projects compared to the CMYK inks used primarily.

-It does not matter what kind of ink used but the printer shall print on any ink.
+It does not matter what kind of ink is used, but the printer shall print on any ink.
 What matters is the quality of the final product.

-The pantone colors produce a fine and elegant final product since the colors are blended fully to meet the expected results.
+The Pantone colors produce a refined and elegant final product since the colors are blended fully to meet the expected results.